bioinfo-pf-curie/mpiSORT/README.md

 For a 1 TB SAM file (paired 100pb, 100X coverage) less than 4gb per jobs is needed over 512 cores.
 A peak of 10gb can be observed on jobs master rank 0 with very big file.
-This peak will be solved in next release and less memory will be needed.
+This peak will be solved in next release and less memory will be needed (improvement n° 1).

 6) Input Data:
 -----------